IntersectMBO/draft-constitution/2024-11-20/2024-11-20-draft-consitution-converted.md

 ## 3.GUARDRAILS AND GUIDELINES ON TREASURY WITHDRAWAL ACTIONS

-**Treasury withdrawal**actions specify the destination and amount of a number of withdrawals from the Cardano treasury.
+**Treasury withdrawal** actions specify the destination and amount of a number of withdrawals from the Cardano treasury.

 #### Guardrails

-TREASURY-01a(x)A net change limit for the Cardano Treasury's balance per period of time **must**be agreed by the DReps via an on-chain governance action with a threshold of greater than 50% of the active voting stake
+TREASURY-01a (x) A net change limit for the Cardano Treasury's balance per period of time **must** be agreed by the DReps via an on-chain governance action with a threshold of greater than 50% of the active voting stake

 TREASURY-02 (x) The budget for the Cardano Treasury **must not** exceed the net change limit for the Cardano Treasury's balance per period of time

 TREASURY-03 (x) The budget for the Cardano Treasury **must** be denominated in ada

-TREASURY-04(x) Treasury withdrawals **must not** be ratified until there is a community approved Cardano budget then in effect pursuant to a previous on-chain governance action agreed by the DReps with a threshold of greater than 50% of the active voting stake
+TREASURY-04 (x) Treasury withdrawals **must not** be ratified until there is a community approved Cardano budget then in effect pursuant to a previous on-chain governance action agreed by the DReps with a threshold of greater than 50% of the active voting stake

-## 4.GUARDRAILS AND GUIDELINES ON HARD FORK INITIATION ACTIONS**
+## 4. GUARDRAILS AND GUIDELINES ON HARD FORK INITIATION ACTIONS

-The **hard fork initiation**action requires both a new major and a new minor protocol version to be specified.
+The **hard fork initiation** action requires both a new major and a new minor protocol version to be specified.

 * As positive integers